Welcome to the American History Page!

-Students need to have knowledge of the people and events from our past, to learn from the mistakes that have been made, and to celebrate our nation’s accomplishments.
-Beyond the facts of history, however, I want our students to understand that they have been blessed beyond measure to have been born in the United States.
-However, students must understand that freedom is never free, and as citizens, they will be responsible for maintaining this freedom that all too often is taken for granted.
-Therefore, a major goal of this class will be to sow the seeds of patriotism in these young people so that they will become involved citizens who think for themselves and actively work to safeguard all that is precious to us as Americans.
-American History is an extremely important subject that deserves our passion and excitement.
+Students need to acquire knowledge of the people and events from our past, to learn about mistakes that have been made, and to celebrate our nation’s array of accomplishments.
+Beyond the facts of history, however, students should recognize just how greatly they have been blessed by simply living in the United States.
+Moreover, young people must understand that the freedom we enjoy in America is NEVER free, and that their generation will be responsible for maintaining this freedom that is frequently taken for granted.
+A major goal will be to sow seeds of patriotism in this particular group of young people that will motivate them as adults to become involved citizens who THINK for themselves and actively work to safeguard all that is precious to Americans WHO LOVE THEIR COUNTRY.

 At times during the year class discussions will occasionally deviate from specifically assigned material.
 For example, the presidential election in November merits a portion of our time.
 While we will generally avoid party politics, this approaching election provides a great opportunity for students to learn about our electoral system and how the ballot box rather than violence provides for peaceful political change.
 In the second semester we will examine events that led to the Civil Rights movement of the 1950s and 1960s and explore the issue of race from the perspective of truth rather than emotion.
 We will also monitor current events of a potentially important historical nature.

 Occasionally throughout the year, students will be asked to discuss with adults various issues pertinent to our study.
 These discussions will NEVER require research on the part of parents (or other trusted adults) but will provide opportunities for parental input and for general dialogue about the class.
 In fact, our first assignment might very well inspire parent-student dialogue even before the first class meeting.